Brandonio-c/ClinIQLink_CodaBench_docker-setup/submission/README.md

 ## How to Use

 ### 1. Modify `submit.py`
-Participants should modify `submit.py` to implement their model.
+Participants CAN but ARE NOT REQUIRED TO modify `submit.py` to implement their model.
 The script should:

 - Load and initialize the selected LLM.
 - Process the provided QA datasets.
 - Generate responses following the expected format.
 - Output results as a JSON file.

-#### Specifically, the following functions must be updated:
+#### Specifically, the following functions can be updated if required:

 - **`load_participant_model(self)`**
   - Implement loading of the chosen LLM model locally